 “This is a community that is often forgotten about and overlooked.
-To me and to Andrew, I know the time we give to the Native American community is appreciated, needed and welcomed.”
+I know the time we give to the Native American community is appreciated, needed and welcomed.”

-Rachel Salinas is the Texas President of AT&T’s Inter-Tribal Council of AT&T Employees.
-Often referred to as ICAE (pronounced “Eye Kay”), the Council stands as one of our employee resource groups (ERGs) that help our employees make new connections with people and their culture.
+Rachel Salinas is the National Treasurer of AT&T’s Inter-Tribal Council of AT&T Employees.
+Often referred to as ICAE (pronounced “Eye Kay”), the Council stands as one of our employee groups (EGs) that help our employees make new connections with people and their culture.
 ICAE, specifically, is focused on Native American culture and community.
 Joining Rachel is Andrew Simons, Vice President of the same Texas Council and graduate of our Leadership Development Program (LDP).

 Starting her career with AT&T in 2000, Rachel joined us as a call center representative.
 She quickly realized that, in addition to benefits such as tuition reimbursement and the ability to accomplish good work for customers, she had an opportunity to turn the job into a career.
-Today, along with her duties as ICAE President she also works as Business Operation Analyst in our Dallas office.
+Today, along with her duties as ICAE Treasurer she also works as Senior Project Program Manager in our Dallas office.

-AT&T ERGs are just one of many channels our people have to learn more about the business while helping others.
-“I didn’t learn a lot about ERGs until six months into the company.
+AT&T EGs are just one of many channels our people have to learn more about the business while helping others.
+“I didn’t learn a lot about EGs until six months into the company.
 They’re especially useful for new hires who are coming in and learning how to network.”

 “It was good to be outside my comfort zone, but I didn’t know anyone.
 InspirASIAN helped me feel like I was part of a family; they offered the opportunity to feel welcome.
 It was nice to find a group that shared their experiences and taught me about a different culture.”